 Individuals with classic hereditary hemochromatosis may experience a variety of heart abnormalities including irregular heart rhythms, enlargement of the heart and disease of the heart muscle (cardiomyopathy).
 Eventually, affected individuals may experience a limited ability to circulate blood to the lungs and the rest of the body resulting in fluid build-up in the heart, lungs and various body tissues (congestive heart failure).

 Progressive darkening of patches of skin (increased skin pigmentation), sometimes referred to as bronzing, is another common finding of classic hereditary hemochromatosis.
 This condition occurs due to the accumulation of melanin in the skin.

 Some men with classic hereditary hemochromatosis may also have underactive testes and some women may have underactive ovaries (hypogonadism).
 In such cases, the testes and ovaries fail to produce sufficient sex hormones.
 The pituitary gland may also be affected in individuals with classic hereditary hemochromatosis.
 In some individuals, the pituitary may fail to produce sufficient amounts of some or all of the hormones it normal produces (hypopituitarism).
 Hypopituitarism can cause a wide variety of symptoms including fatigue, headaches and abdominal pain.
 As a result of hormonal deficiencies affected males may experience impotence and affected women may experience loss of menstrual periods (amenorrhea) or early menopause.
 Some affected individuals may also have loss of interest in sex (decreased libido).

 Additional symptoms have been associated with classic hereditary hemochromatosis.
 These symptoms are common to all individuals as they age.
 It is not known whether classic hereditary hemochromatosis makes people more susceptible to such symptoms.
 Such symptoms include loss of the cartilage that normally cushions joints (osteoarthritis), general loss of bone mass (osteoporosis) that can predispose individuals to fractures, an underactive of the thyroid gland (hypothyroidism), shortness of breath, and loss of body hair (outside of normal male pattern baldness).

 Classic hereditary hemochromatosis is caused by changes (mutations) of the HFE gene.
-This mutation is inherited as an autosomal recessive trait.
+This mutation is inherited in an autosomal recessive pattern.
 Genetic diseases are determined by the combination of genes for a particular trait that are on the chromosomes received from the father and the mother.